-Based on this annual review, the Corporate Governance Committee believes that the compensation policy of the Company is, in general, at the median or third quartile of the compensation offered by Canadian and American corporations of similar size having operations in North America and at the international level.
-However, taking into consideration the challenging economic context, it was decided that the compensation policy for the year ended March 31, 2010 remains the same as the compensation policy for the previous fiscal year and to revisit the competitive nature of the compensation packages for the executive officers for fiscal 2011.
+Based on this annual review, the Corporate Governance Committee determined that the compensation policy of the Company was, in general, between the median and third quartile of the compensation offered by Canadian and American corporations of similar size having operations in North America and at the international level.
+When establishing the compensation policy, the Corporate Governance Committee's objective is to target the third quartile of the compensation offered by such companies.
+The Corporate Governance Committee therefore implemented, for fiscal 2011, changes in certain components of the compensation for the executive officers, mainly with respect to the annual incentive opportunity, in order to get closer to its overall objective.

-With regard to the assistance provided in the compensation policy review process and other compensation matters of the Company, PCI-Perrault Consulting Inc., an independent compensation consulting firm, was paid fees totalling \$25,927 during the last fiscal year as compared to \$47,581 in fiscal 2009.
+PCI-Perrault Consulting Inc., an independent compensation consulting firm, was retained by the Company to provide assistance with the compensation review process and other compensation matters.
+During fiscal 2011, the Company incurred fees of \$46,082 in connection with services provided by this firm, as compared to \$25,927 in fiscal 2010.
 No mandate is given to PCI-Perrault Consulting Inc. unless approved by the Corporate Governance Committee.
-In fiscal 2010, PCI-Perrault Consulting Inc. was not retained to perform other work for the Company.
+In fiscal 2011, PCI-Perrault Consulting Inc. was not retained to perform other work for the Company.

-The Company's compensation policy and plans are designed to adequately reward the executive officers for their services and to encourage them to establish short- and long-term strategies aimed at increasing share value and creating economic wealth.
+The Company's compensation policy and plans are designed to adequately reward the executive officers for their services and to encourage them to establish short-term and long-term strategies aimed at increasing share value and creating economic wealth.
 The Company's compensation strategy therefore places the emphasis on compensation elements linked to performance, including share value through option grants.
-In fact, variable compensation, which is composed of the annual incentive (at the targeted threshold) and the value of the option-based awards, represents 60% of the Chief Executive Officer's total compensation and approximately 46% of the other Named Executive Officers' total compensation.
+In fact, variable compensation, which is composed of the annual incentive (at the targeted threshold) and the value of the option-based awards, represents 67% of the Chief Executive Officer's total targeted compensation and between 47% and 49% of the other Named Executive Officers' total targeted compensation.
+Total targeted compensation represents the total of base salary, the annual incentive (at the targeted threshold), the value of the option-based awards and the compensatory change in pension value.